• Skip to primary navigation

 • Options: This soup tastes amazing without any pasta.
 But if you do choose to make it with pasta, I recommend a cheese or spinach-filled tortellini or ravioli.
 You can also add leftover or cooked shredded chicken or pre-cooked ground Italian sausage to make it a stand-alone nourishing meal.

-• Pasta: if added, frozen/refrigerated tortellini or ravioli will be ready when they're floating to the surface and tender (anywhere from 3 to 5 minutes).
-Dried tortellini must be cooked according to package instructions before adding them to the soup.
+• Pasta: If added, frozen/refrigerated tortellini or ravioli will be ready when they float to the surface and tender (anywhere from 3 to 5 minutes).
+Dried tortellini must be cooked according to package instructions before being added to the soup.

 • Eggs: A few gentle stirs when mixing in the egg mixture will result in small eggy clumps (which we prefer at home).
 However, if you like the egg mixture to be a sheer addition to the soup (more like little shreds), then keep stirring until the egg mixture becomes more stringy.